lucasdistasi/crypto-balance-tracker/README.md

 2. Clone needed repositories.
     - [crypto-balance-tracker](https://github.com/lucasdistasi/crypto-balance-tracker)
     - [crypto-balance-tracker-ui](https://github.com/lucasdistasi/crypto-balance-tracker-ui)
-    - [cbt-mongo-seed](https://github.com/lucasdistasi/cbt-mongo.seed) (not needed if security is disabled)
     - [crypto-balance-tracker-login](https://github.com/lucasdistasi/crypto-balance-tracker-login) (not needed if
       security is disabled)
 3. If you want to secure the app, set the _security.enabled_ property in application.yml from this project to true.
    Default value is false.
 4. Set up environment variables in _.env_ file.
-    1. MONGODB_DATABASE.
-The name of the database.
-    2. JWT_SIGNING_KEY.
+    1. JWT_SIGNING_KEY.
 The signing key.
 Leave empty if security is disabled.
-    3. DEMO_COINGECKO_API_KEY.
+    2. DEMO_COINGECKO_API_KEY.
 API Key from Coingecko.
 If you have a PRO account fill PRO_COINGECKO_API_KEY and leave this one empty.
-5. Set your desired values in [cbt-mongo-seed](https://github.com/lucasdistasi/cbt-mongo.seed)  **(remember this is not needed if security is disabled)**.
-6. Run `./gradlew bootJar` on the root of this project to create the executable jar that's going to be used by Docker to build the image.
+5. Run `./gradlew bootJar` on the root of this project to create the executable jar that's going to be used by Docker to build the image.
-7. Create docker images (`docker build`) for the projects.
+6. Create docker images (`docker build`) for the projects.
 Bear in mind that the docker image must match the project name.
     - [crypto-balance-tracker](https://github.com/lucasdistasi/crypto-balance-tracker)
     - [crypto-balance-tracker-ui](https://github.com/lucasdistasi/crypto-balance-tracker-ui)
-    - [cbt-mongo-seed](https://github.com/lucasdistasi/cbt-mongo.seed) (not needed if security is disabled)
     - [crypto-balance-tracker-login](https://github.com/lucasdistasi/crypto-balance-tracker-login) (not needed if
       security is disabled)
-8. On this project folder run `docker ompose up` if you don't want to use it with security or `docker-compose -f docker-compose-security.yml up` if you want to use it with security.
+7. On this project folder run `docker ompose up` if you don't want to use it with security or `docker-compose -f docker-compose-security.yml up` if you want to use it with security.
-9. Open the URL `http://localhost:5173` on your favourite web browser.
+8. Open the URL `http://localhost:5173` on your favourite web browser.
-10. Boila!
+9. Boila!

 ## Contributing :coffee: